-Every time we say the Sh’ma, at the central moment of the service, we have a prayer just before and another just after that speak of the value of learning.
+Every time we say the Sh’ma, at the central moment of the service, we have prayers just before and just after that speak of the value of learning.
 Before the Sh’ma is the Ahava Raba in the morning, and the Ahavat Olam in the evening, both of which describe how God manifests love for us through the gift of Torah (which in this case means teaching writ large).
 And after the Sh’ma we continue with the V’ahavta which reminds us of all the ways that we express our love for God by repeating the words of Torah twice daily, everywhere we go and in every place we enter.

-Just as the liturgy shows us learning is a two-way street (God loves us, and we have to love God back), so too is learning in community a two-way street.
+Just as the liturgy shows us loving is a two-way street (God loves us, and we have to love God back), so too is learning in community a two-way street.
 We can provide as many opportunities as possible, but you have to take us up on the offer.
 So please, put aside whatever may be obstructing your path to learning and sign up.
 Whether it is a busy schedule, a feeling of inferiority, a sense of confusion about where to start, or a concern about being lonely or left out, we can do our best address any of these things.
 But you have to take the first step.